 As mentioned elsewhere my woodwork started at the age of 8 making model boats.

 At the age of 23, however, I found myself making virtually a house full of furniture.

 Wanting to purchase a house there was little cash left after finding the deposit

-not dispose of furniture so readily in those days so second hand was not an option.
+furniture so readily in those days so second hand was not an option.

 The home made furniture was largely screwed together using blocks of wood in the

 corners with screws into each part being joined.
 As MFI started up soon after this

 time I often wonder if Mr MFI ever visited us.
 The furniture lasted some 12 years

 We eventually went up market and acquired a large number of Ercol pieces.
 It was